 Typical areas available for dissertations include solid-state materials with an emphasis on optoelectronic and solar energy applications, microwave devices and systems, microwave thermography, electromagnetics, antennas, plasma physics, small computers, microprocessor applications, computer architecture, multiprocessing, VLSI design, VLSI CAD, microelectronics, communications systems, information theory, signal processing, digital electronics, Fourier optics, coherence theory, image analysis, nonlinear optics, and circuit theory.

 Coursework: Ph.D. students in ECE must earn a minimum of 54 SHU beyond the M.S. degree.
-The additional SHUs earned must include a minimum of 6 lecture-based classes, two ECE Seminars, and a dissertation.
+The additional SHUs earned must include a minimum of 6 lecture-based classes, four ECE Seminars, and a dissertation.
 The dissertation effort is usually assigned ten credits/ 30 SHUs.
 At least one class-based course should be taken outside of the department.

 Advisor: Each Ph.D. student should start under the guidance of an advisor approved by the ECE department.
 The student will do research under the direction of the advisor, write a dissertation about that work, have it read by a dissertation committee (see below) and defend the work in an oral presentation to the committee and all who are interested.